Tsehla/recipeapp/README.md

 open [keystonback] folder do yarn add or node install, then start server

-open [recipewebapp] folder then do yarn add or node install, then do ng server
+open [recipewebapp] folder then do yarn add or node install, then do ng serve

 open browser go to 127.0.0.1:4000 [for the app front end] 127.0.0.1:3000 [for the app backend]